Knit with Aabhar – Armor Stitch Pattern

 Pattern Description

 Armor Stitch Pattern is a simple yet unique knitting pattern.
 It only involves basic knits and purls to create an airy and stretchy textured fabric.
 Although it looks like a mesh pattern, it is quite voluminous.
-Like the Rib Checks Stitch Pattern, this pattern also uses the knit through back loop stitches.
+Like the Rib Checks Stitch Pattern, this pattern also uses knit-through back loop stitches.

 What makes it unique is how the pattern is knitted!
 You need two knitting needles of different sizes to create this Armor Stitch Pattern.
 For example, the pattern in the pictures was knitted with knitting needles of sizes 11 and 2 (US sizes).
 For the pattern, you’ll have to cast on with the larger needle and then knit the next row with the smaller knitting needle.